 5 Reasons I Love Using Vitacost

 You’ll save up to 50% off retail on name brand healthy products.
 I price-checked them against my commonly bought items at Whole Foods and Earth Fare this week and they won every time.
+They also regularly have good sales of up to 20% off and stackable discount codes on certain brands.

 Being on a specialized nutrition plan, I’ve had to adjust my cooking to use grain-free, soy-free, gluten-free, dairy-free, and sugar-free products.
 Seems almost impossible, right?
 Not so.
 Vitacost has the option to let you filter your product search by dietary needs, which I love!
 They carry products that I haven’t seen in any local health food stores, so it’s been nice to try some new products to cook with (and snack on) after feeling like I was in a restrictive cooking rut for a while.